-The lease is for the right to occupy real estate comprised of only dirt and soil, so the land could be used by the tenant for multiple uses ranging from agricultural to residential or commercial purposes.
+The lease is for the right to occupy real estate comprised of only dirt and soil so that the tenant could use the land for multiple uses ranging from agricultural to residential or commercial purposes.

-Agricultural land leases can include the use of land as a farm for crops and orchard trees, as a ranch for hunting wild game and forest animals on the premises, or as a pasture for grazing animals like cattle, goats, and sheep.
+Agricultural land leases – can include using land as a farm for crops and orchard trees, as a ranch for hunting wild game and forest animals on the premises, or as a pasture for grazing animals like cattle, goats, and sheep.

-Commercial land leases can vary from the right to install a billboard, build a telecommunications tower (i.e. used for wireless cell phone reception), open a fast-food chain restaurant, or develop a large multi-story hotel complex.
+Commercial land leases – may vary from the right to install a billboard, build a telecommunications tower (i.e., used for wireless cell phone reception), open a fast-food chain restaurant, or develop a large multi-story hotel complex.

-No matter how the land will be used, a land lease allows both parties to clarify and memorialize important details to avoid future disputes or confusion.
+No matter how the tenant will use the land, a land lease allows both parties to clarify and memorialize essential details to avoid future disputes or confusion.

 A simple land lease should generally have at least the following:

-- What is the amount of rent being paid by the tenant? (often depends on the length of the lease, amount of land/acres used, and intended use of the land)
+- What is the amount of rent the tenant shall pay? (often depends on the length of the lease, amount of land/acres used, and intended use of the land)

-- Where is the vacant land or real estate located or which portion is being leased? (use a legally recognized description for the property like metes-and-bounds, photographs, diagrams, or a detailed description in words)
+- Where is the vacant land or real estate located, or which portion will the landlord lease? (use a legally recognized description for the property like metes-and-bounds, photographs, diagrams, or a detailed description in words)